biocore/empress/README.md

 # Publication and Citation

-Empress is available on bioRxiv [here](https://msystems.asm.org/content/6/2/e01216-20).
+Empress is available in mSystems [here](https://msystems.asm.org/content/6/2/e01216-20).
 If you use Empress in your work, please cite it!
-The BibTeX for Empress is:
+The BibTeX for this paper is:

 ```
 @article {Cantrelle01216-20,